-- int - basic integer type.
-Can be omitted if any of the modifiers are present.
-If no length modifiers are present, guaranteed to have width of at least 16 bits.
+- int — basic integer type.
+The keyword int may be omitted if any of the modifiers listed below are used.
+If no length modifiers are present, it's guaranteed to have a width of at least 16 bits.
 However, on 32/64 bit systems it is almost exclusively guaranteed to have width of at least 32 bits (see below).

 - signed — target type will have signed representation (this is the default if omitted)